-I’m not God, so I honestly don’t know.
+I’m not God, so I don’t know for sure.

-I have several suspicions – some of them strong – but nothing I’m willing to commit to immortality on the internet.
+I have many suspicions – some of them strong – but nothing I’m willing to commit to immortality on the internet yet.
 God chose to reveal Himself as masculine, and I’m willing to accept that He had a very good reason even if I don’t know what it is.

 God The Father, God the Son, and God the Holy Spirit are always presented as masculine, 100% of the time with no exceptions.
 Therefore – whatever His reasons – God has chosen to reveal Himself exclusively as masculine.